 Nationwide, there is an increasing demand for skilled and experienced professionals who can develop, deploy, and manage locally and globally developed programs in a timely and efficient manner.
-M.S. in Program and Project Management is 30 semester hours graduate degree designed to address this growing need and targets technical professionals from various industries (i.e. engineering, information technology, military, government, healthcare, energy, transportation) who need to deepen their understanding of program and project management and would like to make a transition from team members to program managers.
-The program may be completed entirely on campus, entirely online, or through a combination of on-campus and online courses.
+The Master of Science in Program and Project Management is designed to address this growing need and targets technical professionals from various industries (i.e. engineering, information technology, military, government, healthcare, energy, transportation) who need to deepen their understanding of program and project management and would like to make a transition from team members to program managers.

-The M.S.
-(PPM) program draws upon the expertise of the college’s faculty members and industry practitioners and is designed to provide a comprehensive and practical knowledge of the foundation of program and project management.
-While principles and theories are explained, the emphasis of the program is on how to apply them in order to swiftly and efficiently plan and organize resources so that programs and projects are completed on schedule and on budget, with high-quality results.
-This program is thus ideal for professionals who want to enhance their ability to integrate complex projects, motivate people, and achieve cost-effective outcomes.
+The graduate program draws upon the expertise of the college’s faculty members and industry practitioners to provide a comprehensive and practical knowledge in program and project management.
+While principles and theories are examined, the emphasis of the program is on application.
+Students are equipped with strategies and tools to efficiently plan and organize resources so that programs and projects are completed on schedule, on budget, and with high-quality results.
+This program is ideal for professionals who want to enhance their ability to coordinate complex projects, motivate and manage people, and achieve cost-effective outcomes.

-Program core courses are designed to provide graduates with a strong foundation to pursue certification as a Project Management Professional (PMP).
+Core courses are designed to provide graduates with a strong foundation to pursue certification as a Project Management Professional (PMP).